Western Balkans Regulation: Hiring to Germany

 BA approves (2–4 weeks)

-The BA verifies working conditions are fair and the position is genuine.
-They issue a Vorabzustimmung (pre-approval).
+The BA verifies that working conditions are fair and the position is genuine, then issues a Vorabzustimmung (pre-approval).

 3

-With the BA pre-approval, the candidate applies at the German embassy in their home country.
+With the BA pre-approval in hand, the candidate applies at the German embassy in their home country.

 4